 Emerging tools and trends – how can Yorkshire Funders help funders explore the implications of AI and climate-focused funding for future strategies?

-Capacity-building initiatives – what is needed to support applicant organisations in understanding grant requirements and improving their reporting capabilities.
+Capacity-building initiatives – what is needed to support applicant organisations in understanding grant requirements and improving their reporting capabilities?

 Discussion areas